Vintage Guitar (magazine)

 Vintage Guitar is an American magazine that focuses on vintage and classic guitars, amplifiers, effects, and related equipment, as well as notable guitarists from all genres and eras.
-The publication's feature stories and monthly columns cover a diverse range of topics by contributors, including some of the biggest names in the industry and renowned authorities like Dan Erlewine, George Gruhn, Wolf Marshall, Richard Smith, and Seymour W. Duncan, as well as some of the best-known writers in the field, including Pete Prown, Walter Carter, Dan Forte, Dave Hunter, Rich Kienzle, Michael Dregni, John Peden, Greg Prato, and others.
+The publication's feature stories and monthly columns cover a diverse range of topics by contributors, including some of the biggest names in the industry and renowned authorities like Dan Erlewine, George Gruhn, Wolf Marshall, Richard Smith, and Seymour W. Duncan, as well as some of the best-known writers in the field, including Michael Wright, Pete Prown, Walter Carter, Dan Forte, Dave Hunter, Rich Kienzle, Michael Dregni, John Peden, Oscar Jordan, and others.

-The magazine's classified-ad section provides readers with access to classic, used and new guitars, amps, accessories, books, videos, and more.
 Other editorial content focuses on reviews of music as well as informed, objective reviews of new gear.
-Vintage Guitar also includes monthly repair columns written by noted repair expert/luthier Dan Erlewine.

 Originally published as The Music Trader, its inaugural issue was distributed in September, 1986, with the intent of achieving two goals: to supply musicians with a market to buy and sell instruments and equipment or locate other musicians, and to inform and entertain readers.
 Today, these remain the basic goals of the magazine.
 Though The Music Trader was a publication for all types of instruments, the majority of advertisements and articles were guitar-centric.
 In 1989, publisher Alan Greenwood changed its name to Vintage Guitar magazine because he felt it better represented the publication.